osodevops/aws-terraform-dataiku-platform/ansible/roles/dataiku-dss/files/volume-manager/README.md

 ## Environment variables
-    LOG_LEVEL               Level of logging e.g. "INFO", "DEBUG" MAX_WORKERS             Standard Lambda configuration.
-Typically 5
+    LOG_LEVEL               Level of logging e.g. "INFO", "DEBUG"
-    REGION                  Name of the region we are operating in

 ## Dynamic-settings.json
 This file should contain run-time settings that allow the code to do its job.
 These are: